Akhil-Harwadekar/AI-assistant/README.md

 20) IP-configuration   21) Ping    22) Shut-Down

 This Assistant is smart enough; if it gets two similar apps, then it ask the user, which to open.
 And accordingly does the task..!
+And if it didn't understand, then it takes you to the internet to give you the best possible result.